It gives me great pleasure to welcome you to Old Stratford Primary school.

 · Become involved in things that interest them

 · Be active in their learning

 · Be encouraged to work with each other

 · Make progress and be challenged in each area of learning

 · Be encouraged to think and act for themselves and become independent learners.

 Parents and carers are an integral part of our school community and are our partners in working to secure the best possible education for our pupils.
 Parents and carers are actively involved in the children’s learning and support a range of school activities.

 Parents and carers are invited to two consultation evenings annually to discuss their child’s progress.
 The annual written report is published in the summer term.
-There are additional opportunities monthly to view your child’s work in their classroom.
+There are additional opportunities throughout the term to view your child’s work in their classroom.